 There was a predicted break in the weather before this year’s polar vortex was due to descend again upon the Ozarks.
 The temps were going to be reasonable, and there would be sunshine.
-I decided to venture a bit further afield; to the Devil’s Backbone Wilderness, near Dora, Missouri for three days solo backpacking.
+I decided to venture a bit further afield for three days solo backpacking at the Devil’s Backbone Wilderness, near Dora, Missouri.

 What could possibly go wrong?
 Lots apparently.
-Mostly my own stupidity, but also unbeknown to me I was about to be struck by a very nasty illness.
+Mostly my own stupidity, but also unbeknownst to me I was about to be struck by a very nasty illness.

 Hopefully there are some lessons here that we can all learn from.

-Our last visit to the Devil’s Backbone Wilderness was nine years ago, but I had a very clear recollection of what was our second ever (and second wedding anniversary) backpacking trip.
+Our last visit to the Devil’s Backbone Wilderness was eight years ago in 2011, but I had a very clear recollection of what was our second ever (and second wedding anniversary) backpacking trip.
 This trip I wanted to hike some of the trails we’d not managed to get around during our previous visit.

 My plan was to start at the Collins Ridge Trailhead and hike down the Devil’s Backbone.

 Not wanting to carry in lots of water.
 I’d go in light (with one liter) and pick up water where I could in Mary Hollow, and then hike counter clockwise taking the Mary Hollow, McGarr Ridge, and Collins Ridge trails to complete the loop.
 The first night I’d stop near the top of Mary Hollow, and the second I’d spend down near the river.